-- a. the person's (or body) probity and financial position, - b. whether the person (or body) is disqualified as mentioned in section 100(1), or included in the list kept by the Board under paragraph 51, - c. the person's (or body) associates, and) any other matter which may be specified in licensing rules.
+- a. the person's (or body) probity and financial position, - b. whether the person (or body) is disqualified as mentioned in section 100(1), or included in the list kept by the Board under paragraph 51,

 The CLC will raise an objection to any one of the individuals and/or bodies not unsuitable.
 The CLC's object will set out its reasons in a warning notice (applies to new applicants and notifications concerning existing incoming parties into CLC licensed bodies).